danreilly/quanet_hdl/README.md

-# objects
+# Other files:

-Copy this to /boot/BOOT.BIN on your SD card:

-`quanet_hdl/nucrypt_boot_objs/zcu106_BOOT.BIN`

-Copy this to the /boot/system.dtb on your SD card: (dont name it devicetree.dtb)
+You can copy this to the /boot/system.dtb on your SD card: (dont name it devicetree.dtb) But that file is actually built in my linux repo.

 `quanet_hdl/nucrypt_boot_objs/zynqmp-zcu106-fmcdaq3.dtb`